Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 - Incorrect indentation, resulting in the program not functioning correctly.
 - Incorrect line spaces between functions.
 - Within each function, the nested "if" statement within the "else" statement did not work properly as the structure was incorrect.
-- Through testing, if the player added an extra blank space before entering a correct option, it was considered incorrect.
+- It was found that if the player added an extra blank space before entering a correct option, it was considered incorrect.
 And the incorrect option loop was followed.
 It has been resolved by using .strip().

 ### Remaining Bugs
 - No bugs remaining.